Shopify/hydrogen-v1/packages/hydrogen/src/components/CartLineQuantity/README.md

 }
 ```

-## Alias

-The `CartLineQuantity` component is aliased by the `CartLine.Quantity` component.
-You can use whichever component you prefer.

 ## Component type

 The `CartLineQuantity` component is a client component, which means that it renders on the client.
 For more information about component types, refer to [React Server Components](/custom-storefronts/hydrogen/framework/react-server-components).